-This page will give you a complete overview specifically to the Funicular de Santa Cova service, including ticket options available, operating times, prices and disabled facilities.
+This page will give you an overview specifically to the Funicular de Santa Cova service, including ticket options available, operating times, prices and disabled facilities.

 In the lower station of the Funicular de Santa Cova you will also find a small exhibition about the legend of Santa Cova.
 This is alongside a small exhibition about the funicular itself.
 If you are interested in how funiculars work, you can learn all about this in the exhibition.
 The exhibitions have the same opening times as the running times of the funicular (see below).

 You can buy tickets for the funicular at the ticket office in the funicular stations at both the top and the bottom of the funicular.
 You can buy a single (you might decide that it is a good idea to walk down to Santa Cova and then avoid the uphill return journey by taking the funicular) or a return journey.
 For full ticket prices, see the Official Funicular de Santa Cova Website